top of page

 Esther has also published two volumes of poetry, God Is a Tree and prayerbook.
 She has been writing a daily poetry blog since 2014.
 She lives in Manhattan as well as Cornwallville, NY.

-This is Micharne's First year as a participating writer at the Festival and she will be offering the Writing Workshop, "POETRY vs. ADVERTISING: Writing Scenes For Television”.
+This is Esther's Tenth year as a participating writer at the Festival and she will be offering the INTENSIVE Writing Workshop, "GOOD STORIES: How To Write Them" on Friday as well as taking part in the Festival's Closing Reading session on Sunday .

 Workshop for :